kubernetes-retired/heapster/docs/sink-configuration.md

 ### Google Cloud Monitoring
-This sink supports both monitoring metrics only.
+This sink supports monitoring metrics only.
 To use the InfluxDB sink add the following flag:
 ```
---sink=influxdb:gcm
+--sink=gcm
 ```

 *Note: This sink works only on a Google Compute Enginer VM as of now*